-MG114 MANAGEMENT II (4.5 credits/60 clock hours) Management II expands on principles introduced in Management I. This course begins by examining the role of the manager as a supervisor.
+MG118 MANAGEMENT II (4.0 credits/60 clock hours) Management II expands on principles introduced in Management I. This course begins by examining the role of the manager as a supervisor.
 Techniques of motivation and human resource management are explored.
 Total Quality Management and the role of the manager in the control function are defined.
 Methods for creating control systems including inventory control, budget creation, and quality management are analyzed.
 Prerequisite: None.

-MG109 MANAGEMENT & SUPERVISION (3.5 credits/60 clock hours) Concepts of management are explored from a historical and a practical perspective.
+MG112 MANAGEMENT AND SUPERVISION (5.0 credits/60 clock hours) Concepts of management are explored from a historical and a practical perspective.
 The four functions of management (planning, organizing, leading and controlling) are examined.
 Organizational design and structure are analyzed to determine the impact on goal attainment.
 The management hierarchy is studied and special emphasis is placed on the skills required for effective supervision.
 Prerequisite: None.

-MG112 MANAGEMENT & SUPERVISION (5.0 credits/60 clock hours) Concepts of management are explored from a historical and a practical perspective.
+MG119 MANAGEMENT ESSENTIALS (2.0 credits/30 clock hours) Concepts of management are explored from a practical perspective.
 The four functions of management (planning, organizing, leading and controlling) are examined.
-Organizational design and structure are analyzed to determine the impact on goal attainment.
-The management hierarchy is studied and special emphasis is placed on the skills required for effective supervision.
+Team development, conflict causes and resolution, communication, and leadership are practiced.
+Employee evaluations and exit interviews are constructed and compared.
+The management hierarchy is studied and special emphasis is placed on the skills required for effective supervision/management in the healthcare industry.
 Prerequisite: None.